nate-parrott/Flashlight/README.md

 	  - key 'displayName' (string)
 	  - key 'description' (string)
 	  - key 'examples' (array of strings): usage examples
+	  - key 'categories' (array of strings): array of category names, from the left side of the Flashlight window.
+Add your own if appropriate
+  - Icon.png _optional_ the icon that'll appear next to your results in Spotlight.
+Not larger tha 512x512.
 ```

 `examples.txt` looks like this: